 A weekend break in the Priorat region

-After visiting the castle, we can take a scenic walk through the old part of Falset starting from the castle.
+We can take a scenic walk through the old part of Falset.
 All sites have an explanatory panel in various languages.
-You will visit: the Old Town Square, the Church Square, the Palace of the Counts of Azara, the Quartera Square and the Palace of the Dukes of Medinaceli.
+You will visit: Castle, the Old Town Square, the Church Square, the Palace of the Counts of Azara, the Quartera Square and the Palace of the Dukes of Medinaceli.
 Finally, time allowing, you will visit the cooperative winery, a Modernist building designed in 1919 by architect Cesar Martinell, a disciple of Gaudí.
 After the tour, visitors are offered a wine tasting.

 During the walk, you will be able to buy wine and olive oil in one of the specialized establishments of the town.
 A great recommendation would be the "Castellets de Falset" pastries made from hazelnuts, which are very typical here in Falset.